The-OpenROAD-Project/OpenLane/docs/source/configuration_files.md

 <openlane-root>/flow.tcl -design SuccessiveApproximationRegister -init_design_config -src "src/*.v" -config_file config.tcl
 ```

-Regardless of the format: the folder containing your

 You can then run the designs by moving into the directory `openlane/SuccessiveApproximationRegister` and running `flow.tcl`:

 ```bash